 It’s equally useful at home, of course, making it a solid investment even for irregular travelers.

 A good VPN is essential for almost any traveler these days, whether they’re protecting their data security, avoiding unnecessary censorship, or just trying to watch TV shows from back home.

 I’ve been recommending Tunnelbear for a long time, but while it’s still a great, easy-to-use option, I’ve been particularly impressed with VyprVPN this year.
 It’s one of the few VPN services that still works with BBC iPlayer, and the company has been particularly fast and effective at working around the increasingly-strong blocks put in place by the Chinese government.

 Speeds are extremely good, and the range of servers available (over 700, in 60+ countries) is more than most of the competition.
-While it costs a little more than some other services, you get noticeably more for your money as well.
+They’re running a special offer at the moment as well, offering an additional 25% off the annual plan.